 7. MG 4

 Range: 350km - 450km

 Battery size: 51kWh - 64kWh

-With its spacious interior and 5 doors the MG 4 makes for the perfect small family electric car.
+With its spacious interior and 5 doors the MG 4 makes one of the best small electric cars for families.
 It’s one of the most affordable cars on this list even though it’s the biggest.

 Introduced in Europe in July 2022, this vehicle comes with two battery configurations, 51kWh and 64kWh, and can reach a range of 450km with the latter.
 Features include a high-tech touchscreen infotainment system, alloy wheels, automatic LED headlights, cruise control and rear parking sensors.